-He received his B.A. and M.A. from the University of Toronto and his Ph.D. from Stanford University.
+Prof. Bricker received his B.A. and M.A. from the University of Toronto and his Ph.D. from Stanford University.
 Before joining UGent he was an Andrew W. Mellon Foundation Postdoctoral Fellow in the Humanities at McGill University and a Killam Postdoctoral Research Fellow at the University of British Columbia.
 He is the author of Libel and Lampoon: Satire in the Courts, 1670-1792 (Oxford University Press, 2022).